wanglab-upenn/FILER2/INSTALL.md

 ## Install FILER data

+For these steps, please change into FILER scripts folder (`cd FILER_scripts`) to access the installation and data querying scripts (alternatively, provide absolute/relative path to the corresponding FILER script/directory, e.g., as `bash /path/to/the/script.sh`)
+Also, please make sure to have an updated FILER config with the paths/locations for all necessary binaries/executables.

 To install sample data and test the set up/environment:

-For the next steps, please change into FILER scripts folder (`cd FILER_scripts`) to access the installation and data querying scripts (alternatively, provide absolute/relative path to the corresponding FILER script/directory)

 ```
 bash install_filer.sh FILER_test https://tf.lisanwanglab.org/FILER/test_metadata.hg19.template filer.ini